 Most e-commerce players (here’s looking at you Amazon) work solely on reviews and ratings.
-Consumers trust other consumers more, intrinsically.
-How do you as brand cash in on this to push your image and digital publicity?
+Consumers trust other consumers more intrinsically.
+How do you, as a brand cash in on this to push your image and digital publicity?

 You can scrape product reviews and ratings from each website listing your products and then aggregate them.
 You could kick it up a notch by monitoring social media platforms and combining it with sentiment analysis to quickly respond to naysayers or reward and incentivize users who love you.
 The industries which need this are endless: tourism, hospitality, e-commerce, all online aggregators, app developers.

 If it is not on the first page of Google, it doesn’t exist.
 Hence, SEO.
 And if you are working towards SEO, you probably use tools such as SEMrush or Ubersuggest.
 Fun fact: these tools would literally not exist if it wasn’t for web crawling and scraping.

 The very tools you can use to find out your SEO competitors for a particular search term.
 You can figure the title tags and the keywords they are targeting to figure what is redirecting traffic to their websites and driving sales.